stochastic-philosophy/welfare-state-1/docs/content/moraaliset_juuret_osa2.md

 Haidt, J., Koller, S. H., & Dias, M. G. (1993).
 Affect, culture, and morality, or is it wrong to eat your dog? *Journal of Personality and Social Psychology*, 65(4), 613-628.

+Harmon-Jones, E., & Mills, J. (2019).
+An introduction to cognitive dissonance theory and an overview of current perspectives on the theory.
+In E. Harmon-Jones (Ed.), *Cognitive dissonance: Reexamining a pivotal theory in psychology* (pp. 3-24).
+American Psychological Association.

+Henrich, J., Heine, S. J., & Norenzayan, A. (2010).
+The weirdest people in the world? *Behavioral and Brain Sciences*, 33(2-3), 61-83.

+Hwang, K. K. (2006).
+Moral face and social face: Contingent self-esteem in Confucian society. *International Journal of Psychology*, 41(4), 276-281.

+Kahneman, D. (2011). *Thinking, fast and slow*.
+New York: Farrar, Straus and Giroux.

+Klackl, J., Jonas, E., & Kronbichler, M. (2013).
+Existential neuroscience: Neurophysiological correlates of proximal defenses against death-related thoughts. *Social Cognitive and Affective Neuroscience*, 8(3), 333-340.

 Kohlberg, L. (1969).
 Stage and sequence: The cognitive-developmental approach to socialization.
 In D. A. Goslin (Ed.), *Handbook of socialization theory and research* (pp. 347-480).
 Chicago: Rand McNally.

+Markus, H. R., & Kitayama, S. (1991).
+Culture and the self: Implications for cognition, emotion, and motivation. *Psychological Review*, 98(2), 224-253.

+Metz, T. (2007).
+Toward an African moral theory. *Journal of Political Philosophy*, 15(3), 321-341.

+Mikulincer, M., & Shaver, P. R. (2007). *Attachment in adulthood: Structure, dynamics, and change*.
+New York: Guilford Press.

 Mueller, C. M., & Dweck, C. S. (1998).
 Praise for intelligence can undermine children's motivation and performance. *Journal of Personality and Social Psychology*, 75(1), 33-52.